 Some adapters strip VLAN tags in hardware.
-This does not allow to use VLAN trunking between VM and the external network with pre-2.6.27 Linux kernels nor with host operating systems other than Linux.
+This does not allow you to use VLAN trunking between VM and the external network with pre-2.6.27 Linux kernels, or with host operating systems other than Linux.

-On Solaris hosts, there is no support for using wireless interfaces.
-Filtering guest traffic using IPFilter is also not completely supported due to technical restrictions of the Solaris networking subsystem.
-These issues would be addressed in a future release of Solaris 11.
+Oracle Solaris hosts.
+There is no support for using wireless interfaces.
+Filtering guest traffic using IPFilter is also not completely supported due to technical restrictions of the Oracle Solaris networking subsystem.
+These issues may be addressed in later releases of Oracle Solaris 11.

-When using VLAN interfaces with VirtualBox, they must be named according to the PPA-hack naming scheme (e.g. "e1000g513001"), as otherwise the guest may receive packets in an unexpected format.
+When using VLAN interfaces with Oracle VM VirtualBox, they must be named according to the PPA-hack naming scheme, such as e1000g513001.
+Otherwise, the guest may receive packets in an unexpected format.

-Internal networks are created automatically as needed, i.e. there is no central configuration.
+Internal networks are created automatically as needed.
+There is no central configuration.
 Every internal network is identified simply by its name.
-Once there is more than one active virtual network card with the same internal network ID, the VirtualBox support driver will automatically "wire" the cards and act as a network switch.
-The VirtualBox support driver implements a complete Ethernet switch and supports both broadcast/multicast frames and promiscuous mode.
+Once there is more than one active virtual network card with the same internal network ID, the Oracle VM VirtualBox support driver will automatically wire the cards and act as a network switch.
+The Oracle VM VirtualBox support driver implements a complete Ethernet switch and supports both broadcast/multicast frames and promiscuous mode.